HPSCTerrSys/SLOTH/README.md

 Check also our **[documentation](https://hpscterrsys.github.io/SLOTH/README.html)!**

 This repository does holed smaller and bigger **helper** scripts for simulations based on [TSMP](https://www.terrsysmp.org/).
-The overall idea is to support the analysis progress of [TSMP](https://www.terrsysmp.org/)-simulations by providing
-easy accessible functions and methods helping the user to focus on the real analysis task.
+The overall idea is to support the analysis progress of [TSMP](https://www.terrsysmp.org/)-simulations by providing easy accessible functions and methods helping the user to focus on the real analysis task.
 Further, example-scripts should provide ideas and hints of how to tackle different analysis steps if those are not easily mapped within a modular function or method.

-In general it is to be noted, that the **SLOTH**-repository is not a full collection of analysis-scripts, but a living repository, aimed to grow with upcoming tasks and providing the found solutions in a prepared and documented way for everyone who is facing a similar task at a later time.
+In general it is to be noted, that the **SLOTH**-repository is not a full collection of analysis-scripts, but a living repository, aimed to grow with upcoming tasks and providing the found solutions in a prepared and ocumented way for everyone who is facing a similar task at a later time.
 Further, the **SLOTH**-repository is not aimed to act as a single solution for analysis tasks, but as supporting lib.

 ## Getting Started

 ### Prepare the SLOTH repository
 As this repository could make use of submodules (repositories inside of repositories are called submodules) a little extra treatment is needed to clone this repo.
 Basically there are two options:

 **Option 1**
 Clone the repository as usual